MiniDigger/spigot-resolver/README.md

 To compile Spigot-Resolver , You need:

 + Internet connection
-+ JDK 8 or newer versions
++ JDK 8 or newer version of JDK

 ### You need to :
 Clone this repo , and run this in the project directory: